JMM (Better Call Saul): Plot

 Jimmy McGill and Kim Wexler get married in a civil ceremony; with spousal privilege, Jimmy can tell Kim about his cases without fear of legal consequences.

-Lalo Salamanca is charged under an alias with Fred Whalen's murder.
+Under the alias Jorge de Guzmán, Lalo Salamanca is charged with Fred Whalen's murder.
 (Note: As seen in "Winner.")
 Nacho Varga calls Jimmy to represent Lalo at arraignment.
-Lalo is remanded and directs Jimmy to obtain his release on bail, promising that if successful, Jimmy will become a "friend of the cartel."
+Lalo is remanded and directs Jimmy to obtain his release on bail, promising that if successful, Jimmy will become a "friend of the cartel".
 Jimmy tests his new relationship with Kim by telling her about Lalo.

 Rich Schweikart and Kim apologize to Kevin Wachtell for the outcome of Everett Acker's case, (Note: As seen in "Wexler v.
 Goodman.") and Kevin indicates he may decide not to retain them.
-They leave, but Kim leads Rich back to Kevin's office and tells Kevin he consistently ignored their advice and that if he does replace them with new lawyers, he should be more willing to listen.
+They leave, but Kim leads Rich back to Kevin's office and tells him he consistently ignored their advice and that if he does fire them, he should be more willing to listen to their replacements.
 Kevin tells them he will see them at their regular Thursday meeting.

-At night, Mike Ehrmantraut reads The Little Prince to Kaylee Ehrmantraut and later tells Stacey Ehrmantraut he is past the problem that caused his recent anger.
+At night, Mike Ehrmantraut reads The Little Prince to Kaylee and later tells Stacey he is past the problem that caused his recent anger.
 (Note: As seen in "Namaste.")
-Nacho tells Mike that Lalo wants Nacho to burn down one of Gus Fring's restaurants.
+Despite his arrest, Lalo gains access to a phone and tells Nacho to burn down one of Gus Fring's restaurants, which he informs Mike.

 In Houston, Gus and other Madrigal subsidiary owners report to CEO Peter Schuler.
 Gus later meets with Peter and Lydia Rodarte-Quayle to update them on the meth lab's construction and warns them that Lalo remains a threat.
 Peter panics and Gus calms him by reminding him of an experience they shared in Santiago.
 Gus and Nacho later protect Nacho's role as the mole inside the Salamanca organization by destroying the Los Pollos Hermanos in Los Lunas.

-Gus wants Lalo released, so Mike provides Jimmy details about the investigation he did under an assumed name.
+Gus now wants Lalo released, so Mike provides Jimmy details about the investigation he did under an assumed name.
 Jimmy uses the information at the bail hearing to accuse police of witness tampering.
-The judge grants bail of $7 million cash.
-Howard Hamlin approaches Jimmy at the courthouse about working at HHM and Jimmy says he is still considering it.
-Howard realizes Jimmy is toying with him, including damaging his car and disrupting his recent business lunch with Clifford Main, and rescinds the offer.
-Jimmy starts arguing with Howard, even blaming him for Chuck McGill's death, (Note: As seen in "Smoke.") and Howard walks away as Jimmy loudly rants that a job at HHM would be beneath him.
+The judge grants bail of $7 million cash, which Lalo says he can easily pay.
+While feeling immensely guilty at the courthouse, Howard Hamlin approaches Jimmy about working at HHM, realizing Jimmy is toying with him, including damaging his car and disrupting his recent business lunch with Clifford Main, so he rescinds the offer.
+Jimmy blows up at Howard, blaming him for Chuck McGill's death (Note: As seen in "Smoke.") and proclaims that he has grown too big for the constraints of a job at HHM, as Howard silently walks away.